Building Regulations Approval

 Key Stages &Timescales

-A Commencement Notice must be issued at least 2 working days before work starts, whichever route you take.
+A Commencement Notice must be issued at least 2 working days before work starts.
+Since 1 October 2023, work is only considered “formally started” for certain regulatory purposes once either:

 Inspections and Certification

-- Full Plans: a Completion Certificate or Final Certificate is issued
+Full Plans → Completion Certificate or Final Certificate.

-- Building Notice: a completion letter may be issued but not guaranteed
+Building Notice → Completion letter may be issued, but not always guaranteed.

 What Happens If I Do Not Get Approval?